8 Things You Should Never Clean with Vinegar

 Granite and marble countertops

 Just like stone floor tiles, using vinegar to clean your granite or marble countertops can ruin their smooth, shiny surface.
 “The acidic cleaners may etch the granite top and leave a dull or discolored spot behind,” says Lily Cameron, a cleaning professional and supervisor at Fantastic Services.
 “Instead, a safer cleaning solution is to use a mixture made of 5 drops of dish soap, 7-10 drops of rubbing alcohol, and a cup of water.”
-Check out these cleaning hacks you’ll want to steal from professional house cleaners.
+Instead, try one of the cleaning hacks you’ll want to steal from professional house cleaners.

 Stone floor tiles

 If you have natural stone tiles anywhere in your house, avoid cleaning them with vinegar, lemon, or ammonia.
 The acidity in the products etches and dulls the stone, says Elena Ledoux, owner of Superb Maids in Las Vegas, Nevada.
 To repair, it will require a very expensive re-polishing process.
-Check out these household vinegar uses you never knew about.
+It may not work for tiles, but you can try vinegar for these tasks you never knew it could do.

 “Cleaning egg messes with vinegar solution will cause the protein enzymes in the egg to coagulate and will make the stains even more impossible to clean up,” says Cameron.
 So, if you drop one on the floor while cooking, it’s better to wipe them up with something else.
 She suggests using some soap and warm water instead.